oracle-livelabs/oci/oci-apm-springboot/00-introduction/introduction.md

 In this workshop, you will provision the APM Java agent in a file system mounted in the Oracle Cloud, deploy the agent to the Kubernetes cluster, instrument APM Browser agent by inserting JavaScript code to a webpage, and view traces and spans in APM Trace Explorer.

-> ***NOTE***: The same approach demonstrated for Spring Boot Java microservices on Kubernetes can be used to configure other types of java application servers, such as WebLogic, deployed on Kubernetes.
+> **Note:** The same approach demonstrated for Spring Boot Java microservices on Kubernetes can be used to configure other types of java application servers, such as WebLogic, deployed on Kubernetes.

 ![](images/apm_microservices_setup.png " ")